Serena-3333/SD5913-WEEK1-assignment1/README.md

 ## What survives-- not syntax, judgment

-It is the course teach me to read, judment and control.
+It is the course teach me to read, judment and control c

+check if it works.